kravishan/Distributed-web-crawler/README.md

 `
 <br /><br />Note that the Prometheus server will be running on port 9000.
 You can access the Prometheus dashboard by visiting http://localhost:9000/health in your web browser.
 The dashboard will show you health information about every node.

-## app.py
+## main.py
 This is the main module of the project which serves as the entry point to the application.
-It contains a loop that waits for user input to either crawl or scrape a website.
+It contains a loop that waits for user input to either crawl, make a graph, show html, or exit the program.

 ### Functions

 - `make_urls(number_of_ports)`: This function takes in the number of ports and returns a list of URLs based on the number of ports.
 - `get_random_url(list_of_urls)`: This function takes in a list of URLs and returns a random URL from the list.
+- `start_all_nodes(number_of_ports)`: This function takes in the number of ports and starts all the nodes.
-- `scrape_website(url, params)`: This function takes in a URL and a dictionary of parameters and returns the scraped data as a dictionary.
+- `start_health_monitor(number_of_ports)`: This function takes in the number of ports and starts the health monitor.
-- `crawl_website(url, params)`: This function takes in a URL and a dictionary of parameters and crawls the website, storing the HTML content and returning a list of child URLs.
+- `check_if_exists_and_print_html(name)`: This function takes in the name of the file and checks if it exists in the storage directory.
+If it exists, it prints the HTML content of the file.
-- `main()`: This function is the entry point to the application.
-It contains a loop that waits for user input to either crawl or scrape a website.
+- `make_graph_from_adjacency_list(response_dict)`: This function takes in a dictionary containing the adjacency list representation of a graph and generates a line graph.

+### Main Code

+The main code starts by asking the user to enter the number of nodes to create.
+It then calls the `make_urls` function to generate the URLs for the nodes.
+If the number of nodes entered by the user exceeds the maximum number of nodes allowed, the code creates the maximum number of nodes allowed.
+The code then starts all the nodes and the health monitor.

+The code then enters a loop where it waits for user input.
+If the user enters "crawl", the code prompts the user to enter a website and the number of levels to crawl.
+It then chooses a random URL from the list of URLs generated earlier and sends a request to that URL with the website and levels as parameters.

+If the user enters "make_graph", the code prompts the user to enter a website and the depth for the graph.
+The code then sends requests to all the URLs in the list with the website and depth as parameters.
+The responses from all the requests are combined into a dictionary containing the adjacency list representation of the graph, which is then passed to the `make_graph_from_adjacency_list` function.

+If the user enters `show_html`, the code prompts the user to enter a website.
+It then checks if the HTML file for that website exists in the storage directory and if it does, prints the HTML content.

+If the user enters "exit", the program exits.
+If the user enters an invalid command, the program prompts the user to enter a valid command.

 ## content.py
 This module contains a function to check if a file exists and print its HTML content.